 \section{Abstract}

-Gravitational wave echos from the coalescence of black hole binaries are often viewed as signals beyond general relativity or standard model.
-In this work, we show that these echos are inevitable in the black holes coalescence described by standard general relativity.
-This is because it is the physical black holes formed through gravitational collapse serve as the true description of astronomical black holes.
-For physical black holes, only their asymptotic structure before the horizon forms are detectible to the outside probes.
-Here, by investigating the scattering of a gravitational wave burst on a physical black hole and pay special attention to the echos in the waveform, we uncover distinct features of the echos both in the time and frequency domains.
+Gravitational wave echos from the coalescence of black hole binaries are frequently viewed as signals beyond general relativity or standard model.
+In this work, we show that these echos are inevitable even in the coalescence of standard general relativity.
+This is because it is the physical black holes formed through gravitational collapse serve as faithful description of astro black holes.
+To all outside probes, only their asymptotic structure before the horizon formation is accessible.
+Here, we investigate the scattering of a gravitational wave burst on such physical black holes and pay special attention to the echos from them.
+Our results uncover distinct features of this echo both in time and frequency domains.